aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/run-a-fullnode-on-gcp.md

 #### Additional GCP resources

-This should be enough to get your GCP setup ready to start deploying your fullnod.
+This should be enough to get your GCP setup ready to start deploying your fullnode.
 But if you are brand new to GCP, you may want to check out some of our [quickstart guides](https://cloud.google.com/docs/get-started/quickstarts) and [Google Cloud Skills Boost](https://www.cloudskillsboost.google/catalog).

 ## Getting started